SaraK-N17/kickstarter-analysis/README.md

 ### Purpose
 Provide an analysis of Kickstarter campaigns to determine campaign outcomes in relation to launch dates and funding goals.
+Visualizations and results are shared to understand similar Kickstarter campaigns and to inform Louise of the best path forward.

 ## Analysis and Challenges
-Analysis was performed on Kickstarter campaign data to help Louise investigate outcomes of campaigns similar to hers.
-Subsets of the data were selected to provide the best comparison to Louise's Kickstarter for her play *Fever*.
+Analysis was performed on Kickstarter campaign data provided to us via Excel to help Louise investigate outcomes of campaigns similar to hers.
+Data for a wide variety of campaign categories is presented, and subsets of the data were selected to provide the best comparison to Louise's Kickstarter for her play *Fever*.

 ### Analysis of Outcomes Based on Launch Date
 ![Theater_Outcomes_vs_Launch](https://user-images.githubusercontent.com/95710184/147135311-ab3633ac-2ed7-4ea4-aa40-880a03d42748.png)